 - Supporting students to secure understanding of personal moral values, respect for religious values, and tolerance of other races, beliefs and the way of life.

 - Preparing students to make informed and appropriate choices at Key Stage 4 and 5.

 Key Stage Three

 Students follow the National Curriculum at Key Stage 3.
-This includes: Maths, English, Science, Geography, History, Physical Education, Religious Education, Spanish, Design Technology, Art, ICT and PHSE/Career Options.
+This include: Maths, English, Science, Geography, History, Physical Education, Religious Education, Design Technology, Art, ICT and PHSE/Career Options.

 Students have the opportunity to achieve a number of AQA Unit Awards.

 - AQA GCSE History